slavpetroff/UsefulMethods/README.md

-# UsefulMethods
+# UsefulMethods for the Courses: C# Basics in SoftUni
-Useful methods,created by me :)
+Useful methods, created by me :)